stino220802/networkProgramming/README.md

 - In pycharm go to File->setting->project->python interpreter
 - click on the plus icon
 - install pyzmq and pysimplegui
+### reverse shell
+reverse shell is the same as server.

 ## functionality
 ![](yedSchematic.PNG)

 ![](pythonGUI2.PNG)
 ### python client
-If you fill in the textfield with a string on which someone is runnig a service and click the spam button it starts spamming them for 1 minute.
+If you fill in the textfield with a string on which someone is runnig a service and click the spam button it starts spamming them for x amount of time.If you fill in the textfield with a cmd command it will execute on people's pc who have the shell running.
 The exit button exits the program.